 Troubled Seas

-The Wuqiu Islands sit not just on China’s doorstep but also at the frontline of what could be the next major global conflict—yet the location remains unknown to most Taiwanese people, let alone the world.
-Identified as the first target of a Chinese attack during the 1996 missile crisis, the remoteness and perceived irrelevance of Taiwan’s Wuqiu Islands puts the rural community at the very forefront of the tensions between Taiwan and mainland China.
+The Wuqiu Islands sit not just at China’s doorstep, but on the frontline of what could be the next major global conflict.
+During the 1996 missile crisis, they were identified as the first target of a potential Chinese strike.
+Yet the islands remain unknown to most Taiwanese, let alone the world.
+Remote and often dismissed as irrelevant, Wuqiu’s rural community lives at the very forefront of the tensions between Taiwan and mainland China—caught between the tides of history, identity, and survival.